 - History of significant adverse effects following use of oral hygiene products such as toothpastes and mouth rinses.

-- Have allergies to personal care/consumer products or their ingredients.
+- Allergies to personal care/consumer products or their ingredients.

-- Have less than 20 teeth (excluding third molars).
+- Less than 20 teeth (excluding third molars).

-- Have been diagnosis with active acquired immunodeficiency syndrome (AIDS) or Hepatitis B/C and other significant disease or disorders.
+- Diagnosed with active acquired immunodeficiency syndrome (AIDS) or Hepatitis B/C and other significant disease or disorder.

-- Have a history of herpetic infection, recurrent apthous ulcer, or other ulcer forming diseases, abscesses, granulomas, or severe gingivitis.
+- History of herpetic infection, recurrent aphthous ulcer, or other ulcerative diseases, abscesses, granulomas.

-- Have a history of taken antibiotics in the previous 3 months.
+- Taken antibiotics in the previous 3 months.